Twitch Panel Size Guide

 It’s important to get the dimensions right, since Twitch automatically scales many images.
 Make your panel too small and you’ll be left with a blurry mess.
 Too large and you may lose all those extra details and hard work.

 File size is no joke either.
 Upload an oversized file and you could be dealing with compression issues like distortion and artefacts.
 Pick the wrong file type and you’ll be left shaking your head.

 Remember, Twitch design guidelines and rules are constantly changing.
-It’s important to get accurate information before you put time and effort into a new project.
+Just see how a recent UI update changed the way we look at Twitch banners forever!
+You’ll need accurate, up-to-date information before you put time and effort into a new project.

 With that said, what Twitch panel dimensions should you be using in 2020?

 The best Twitch panel size is a width of 320 pixels (px) and a height between 60px-100px.